wernejac123/split-wrapper/README.md

 resulting in millions of files.
 This bash script prints the size of the file in bytes, the size of the chunk in bytes and approximately

 how many files it will create.
-There is a rounding error in the number of files it creates +-1.
+There is a rounding error in the number of files it reports will be creates +-1.

 The point of it is to print approximately how many files it will create so you can tell if it's going to create 1000s of files before it runs split.